Mezcal: Production

 Traditionally, mezcal is handcrafted by small-scale producers.
 A village can contain dozens of production houses, called fábricas or palenques, each using methods that have been passed down from generation to generation, some using the same techniques practiced 200 years ago.
 This is an important difference with tequila which is nowadays mostly produced industrially.

 The process begins by harvesting the plants, which can weigh 40 kg each, and extracting the piña, or heart, by cutting off the plant's leaves and roots.
 The piñas are then cooked for about three days, often in pit ovens, which are earthen mounds over pits of hot rocks.
 This underground roasting gives mezcal its intense and distinctive smoky flavor.
 They are then crushed and mashed (traditionally by a stone wheel turned by a horse) and then left to ferment in large vats or barrels with water added.

 The mash is allowed to ferment, the resulting liquid collected and distilled in either clay or copper pots which will further modify the flavor of the final product.
 The distilled product is then bottled and sold.
 Unaged mezcal is referred to as joven, or young.
 Some of the distilled product is left to age in barrels between one month and four years, but some can be aged for as long as 12 years.
 Mezcal can reach an alcohol content of 55%.
 Like tequila, mezcal is distilled twice.
 The first distillation is known as ordinario, and comes out at around 75 proof (37.5% alcohol by volume).
 The liquid must then be distilled a second time to raise the alcohol percentage.

 Mezcal is highly varied, depending on the species of agave used, the fruits and herbs added during fermentation and the distillation process employed, creating subtypes with names such as de gusano, tobalá, pechuga, blanco, minero, cedrón, de alacrán, crema de café and more.
 A special recipe for a specific mezcal type known as de pechuga is distilled with a chicken breast.
 Other variations flavor the mash with cinnamon, pineapple slices, plátanos manzanos, and sugar, each imparting a particular character to the mezcal.
 Most mezcal, however, is left untouched, allowing the flavors of the agave used to come forward.

-Not all bottles of mezcal contain a "worm" (actually the larva of a moth, Comadia redtenbacheri, that can infest agave plants), but if added, it is added during the bottling process.
+In the 1940s or 1950s, some mezcal producers began adding a gusano de maguey or "worm" (actually the larva of a moth, Comadia redtenbacheri) to bottles of mezcal.
+Not all bottles of mezcal contain a worm.
+For those that do, it is added during the bottling process.
 There are conflicting stories as to why such a thing would be added.
 Some state that it is a marketing ploy.
 Others state that it is there to prove that the mezcal is fit to drink, and still others state that the larva is there to impart flavor.
 Similar ingedients are scorpions (de alacrán) and snakes.